Ransu-ll/saved-scraper/readme.md

 Note: You will need to have installed Python 3.10+ for this script to work.
 Compatibility with older versions not guaranteed.

 Note: You will need to install 3rd party modules `praw` and `dotenv`.
-If unsure how to install them, see  the offical document [Installing Python Modules](https://docs.python.org/3/installing/index.html).
+If unsure how to install them, see  the official document [Installing Python Modules](https://docs.python.org/3/installing/index.html).
 The former is used to access your Reddit account, the latter is for isolating your login details, as well as `client id` and `client secret`.